connor/connor.github.io/_posts/2020-06-05-building-npr-mac-app-part1.md

         Your browser does not support the audio tag.
 </audio>

-voila!
-High five! 🖐🏻
+voilà!
+You should be able to play that stream right from your browser.
+High five!
+This is some progress.

 Be sure to note the URL of the audio stream somewhere; we’re going to be using that here shortly.

 Ok, so after doing some digging, we know how to _find_ stations.
-Lets see how we can actually _stream_ the station on a macOS app.
+Lets see how we can actually _stream_ the station on a macOS app...

 #### [Streaming audio in Swift](#streaming-audio-in-swift)

 On iOS, macOS, watchOS & tvOS, there is a handy framework provided by Apple, `AVFoundation`, that allows you to play and create audiovisual media.
 We’re going to be using that.

+Basically, you have an instance of the `AVPlayer` class, and you give it an `AVPlayerItem`.
+That's it.

 AppDelegate.swift
 {:.filename}